Malshi-K/Tyler-website/posts/simple-interior-renovation-ideas-for-the-modern-home.md

 When it comes to interior design and renovation, the rule book is out the window!
 There’s plenty of ways to ramp up your style, from something simple and easy to a full-scale renovation or alteration.
 So what are you waiting for?
 Give one of our tips a try this weekend and enjoy the difference!

-T Wilson builders can give your home the breath of fresh air you’ve been searching for.
+T.Wilson builders can give your home the breath of fresh air you’ve been searching for.
 Contact us todayto discuss your ideas with our team of experts.